craciu25yt/XDDOS/README.md

 - chat spam bots
 - beautiful cli
 - now supports both colored and plain mode just use -noansi as argument
+- inbuilt jar updater

 ## How to use XDDOS

 ### Things to know

 - CPS is Connection per second.
 Use -1 as cps to use max power
-- Jar is compiled used java 17 so use java 17 to run
+- Jar is compiled used java 8 so use java 8 or above to run
 - To get protocols go [here](https://wiki.vg/Protocol_version_numbers) and see Version number example for version 1.8.9 protocol is 47